pharo-project/pharo-changelogs/Pharo80ChangeLogs.md

 	- full backwards compatibility with the old windows management
 	- threaded FFI with callbacks support
 - better system performance
+- many more tests (UI, FFI, ...) and testable documentation via executable comments.
+Each commit is validated by 64617 tests.
 - the new generation of Spec UI building framework (preview)
 - new tests management tool called DrTests (preview)
 - new code completion engine